UpasanaAdhikari/UpasanaAdhikari/README.md

 # 👋 Hi there!

 Welcome to my GitHub profile!
-Here you'll find projects, resources, and experiments related to AI, ML, and software development.
+Here you'll find projects, resources, and experiments related to AI, ML.

 ---